programminghistorian/ph-submissions/en/drafts/originals/image-classification-neural-networks.md

 }
 ```

+When you run the code above, you should see a result of what the image represents along with a confidence score.
+Again, it is important to note that our model is biased towards our data and that we do not have enough
 If the code ran successfully, you should see the following result (note that your confidence score will likely differ):

 {% include figure.html filename="final_output.png" caption="Figure 11.
 Example result." %}